Niranjan24491/HTML5-Standards-Doc/content/tags/address.md

 prev = "/tags/abbreviation"
 title = "address"
 toc = true
-weight = 5
+weight = 2

 +++

-The HTML <span class='tag-span'>&lt;address&gt;</span> tag is used for indicating an address, usually related to authorship of the current document, or a section of the document.
+The HTML <span class='tag-span'>&lt;address&gt;</span> element is used for indicating an address, usually related to authorship of the current document, or a section of the document.
 If the tag applies to the body element, then it applies to the document as a whole.

 <h3>Need for this tag</h3>

 The <span class='tag-span'>&lt;address&gt;</span> is used to indicate authorship of document.

 {{% notice note %}}
-  The <span class='tag-span'>&lt;address&gt;</span> tag must not be used to represent arbitrary addresses (e.g. postal addresses), unless those addresses are contact information for the section.
-To display postal addresses, simply use the <span class='tag-span'>&lt;p&gt;</span> tag.
+  The <span class='tag-span'>&lt;address&gt;</span> element must not be used to represent arbitrary addresses (e.g. postal addresses), unless those addresses are contact information for the section.
+To display postal addresses, simply use the <span class='tag-span'>&lt;p&gt;</span> element.
 Typically an <span class='tag-span'>&lt;address&gt;</span> element can be placed inside the <span class='tag-span'>&lt;footer&gt;</span> element of the current section, if any.
 {{% /notice %}}

 {{% notice tip %}}